 If so, you're in the right place!
 This article is for you.

 If not, see How do I upgrade to Office 2016? for information about upgrading your personal older version of Office.

 As an Office 365 admin, you control what version of Office people in your organization can install.
 We highly recommend that you help users in your organization running older versions of Office such as Office 2007, Office 2010, or Office 2013 upgrade to the latest version to take advantage of its security and productivity improvements.
 See Why you should upgrade to Office 2016.

 Office 2007 reaches end-of-support

-Office 2007 reaches end-of-support on October 10, 2017, and anyone using Outlook 2007 in your organization won't be able to connect to their Office 365 email starting Oct 31, 2017.
+Office 2007 reached end-of-support on October 10, 2017, and anyone using Outlook 2007 in your organization can no longer connect to their Office 365 email as of Oct 31, 2017.
 To make sure you and your users can continue accessing email, you'll need to install an updated version of Office or access your email from a web browser only by signing in to outlook.office365.com.